Animals

 Dreaming About a Broken Wolf: Meaning, Psychology & Symbolism

-Dreaming about a broken wolf may reflect feelings of vulnerability or a sense of loss in one’s instinctual nature.
+Dreaming of a broken wolf may reflect inner conflict or a sense of vulnerability around your instincts and strength.

 Written by: DreamMeaning Editorial Team